GMAT & TOEFL FAQ

 Can I apply without GMAT score?

 Several programs offer GMAT waiver.

-Since April 2020, the GMAT can be taken online from home for a limited time – read more about it here.
+Since April 2020, due to the coronavirus pandemic, the GMAT can be taken online from home for a limited time – read more about it here.
+In addition, several top MBA programs are offering temporary GMAT waivers for the 2020-2021 application season, read more about it here.

 The test of English as a foreign language is required by most programs for applicants whose native language is not English.
 There are some cases where the TOEFL requirement may be waived (for example, if the applicant received a degree from an institution whose official language of instruction is English) – check the school website or the school page on Aringo website (click on the school name and go to the bottom to see TOEFL requirements).